-2.1 Item 7 describes the City Region's approach to a local inclusive industrial strategy that tackles the growing productivity gap and sustainably improves living standards for all.
+2.1 Item 12 provides an update on the City Region's approach to a local inclusive industrial strategy that tackles the growing productivity gap and sustainably improves living standards for all.
 This extends to using the Combined Authority's economic services - including the BGP - to incentivise businesses to grow in a way that delivers inclusive growth.